asengupta/inductor/README.md

 4. **LangGraph Workflow** - A graph-based workflow for reverse engineering that uses LLMs to guide the process

 The system allows you to:
-- Generate hypotheses about HLASM code functionality
+- Generate hypotheses about code functionality
 - Explore evidence to validate or refute hypotheses
 - Store and manage hypotheses in a Neo4j database
 - Navigate through a guided reverse engineering process